Estimated reading time: 10 minutes

 These traits—narcissism, Machiavellianism (Mach), and psychopathy—are closely linked to toxic behaviour patterns in relationships.

-Understanding these traits can empower individuals to recognize warning signs and take steps to extricate themselves from harmful dynamics.
+Understanding these traits can empower individuals to recognise warning signs and take steps to extricate themselves from harmful dynamics.

 In this post, we will delve into the dark triad of personality, how it manifests in abusive relationships, and what practical steps you can take to protect yourself and regain control over your life.